Hiurge/organisation-names-synthax-analysis/README.md

 # Analysing synthax of organisation names
+with part of speech tags.